The Changes Communism Will Create

 hence, either that big industry must itself be given up, which is an absolute impossibility, or that it makes unavoidably necessary an entirely new organization of society in which production is no longer directed by mutually competing individual industrialists but rather by the whole society operating according to a definite plan and taking account of the needs of all.

-- Big industry, and the limitless expansion of production which it makes possible, bring within the range of feasibility a social order in which so much is produced that every member of society will be in a position to exercise and develop all his powers and faculties in complete freedom.
+This expanded production makes feasibile a social order where so much is produced that everyone can exercise and develop all his powers and faculties in complete freedom.

 We see with the greatest clarity: